ppetrovtv/pine_script_docs/source/Functions_vs_Annotation_Functions.rst

     study(title='Example', shorttitle='Ex', overlay=true)

-It’s possible to mix positional and keyword arguments.
+It's possible to mix positional and keyword arguments.
 Positional arguments must go first and keyword arguments should follow them.
 So the following call is not valid: